Erectile Dysfunction Treatments – When Do I Need It?

 - Rebuilding the blood vessels to increase blood flow to the penis

-*Important Side Effects of Erectile Dysfunction Medicine
+*important Side Effects Of Erectile Dysfunction (Ed) Medicine

-Pertaining to medicine that you take through your mouth, injection, or suppositories to your urethra, there is a risks of prolonged painful erection known as priapism.
+Pertaining to medicine that you take through your mouth, injection, or suppositories to your urethra, there is a risk of prolonged painful erection known as priapism.
 If your erection last > 4 hours, please speak to your doctor.

-Living with Erectile Dysfunction (ED)
+Living With Erectile Dysfunction (Ed)

 It is important to understand there are treatment options for Erectile Dysfunction and other sexual health problems and you are not alone.
 Healthy sex life can improve one’s quality of life and overall wellbeing, so never be afraid to talk to your doctor about this.